hymkor/smake/README.md

 ### (let),(format) and so on

 They are compatible functions with ISLisp.
+See also [hymkor/gmnlisp](https://github.com/hymkor/gmnlisp)

 ## The built-in variables

 - $@ - the target filename
 - $&lt; - the first source filename
+- $/ - OS-specific path separator (Windows \ , UNIX / )

 ## The macros in the STRING